aspose-cells/Aspose.Cells-Doc-md/turkish/pythonnet/developer-guide/pivot-tables/manage-value-fields/_index.tr.md

 workbook.save("output_function.xlsx")
 ```

-## Scenario 3 — Plotting Value Fields to Row or Column Axis
+## Plotting Value Fields to Row or Column Axis

-With two data fields in place, `PivotTable.values_field` becomes usable.
-This scenario drags that aggregate virtual field onto the Column region so that every measure in the data region appears as its own column block next to `Year`.
+When a pivot table contains two or more data fields, Aspose.Cells exposes an additional virtual field called `PivotTable.values_field`.
+This virtual field represents the aggregate of every data field that lives in the data region.
+You can drag it into the Row or Column region as a base pivot field, which is useful for laying out multiple measures side by side.

+{{% alert color="primary" %}}
+`PivotTable.values_field` does not work if there is no or only one value field.
+{{% /alert %}}

 ```python
 import aspose.cells as ac